Kreaxy/RAWHTMLAutoresponders/README.md

 ## Note
 For some autoresponder that uses random generated strings as the field names, this script could not extract that!

+## Implementation
+I use this script in one of my project intelliplayer.com.